Have You Been Injured in a Slip and Fall Accident?

-When a costly injury occurs as a result of an unsafe condition on someone else’s property, you may have a valid damage claim for negligence.
-The Chicago slip and fall lawyers at Abels & Annes can help you understand your rights and options.
-You can contact us online or by calling us at (312) 924-7575.
+When a costly injury occurs as a result of an unsafe condition on someone else's property, you may have a valid damage claim for negligence.
+The Chicago personal injury lawyers at Abels & Annes can help you understand your rights and options.
+You can contact us online or by calling us at (312) 924-7575

-What Are Conditions that Cause Slip and Falls?
+What Are Conditions that Cause Slip and Fall Accidents?

 Slip and fall injuries can result from various situations.
-Sometimes it’s due to a natural condition, such as an icy sidewalk during winter.
-But at other times, the cause of the injury may be due to someone’s negligence.
-Situations that can cause trip & falls and slip & falls include:
+Sometimes it's due to a natural condition, such as an icy sidewalk during winter.
+But at other times, the cause of the injury may be due to someone's negligence.
+Situations that can cause slips, trips, and falls include:

 - Broken, defective, or poorly designed stairs or stair rails

 - Rugs or mats that get folded, bunched up, torn, worn out, or that slip

 - Uneven patches of ground, floor, or sidewalk

 - Hazards created by negligent snow or ice removal